olahallengren/sql-server-maintenance-solution/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Description of the feature**
-This can be a new feature, or a change to an existing feature
+It can be a new feature, or a change to an existing feature